-Crucial guide to buying book lots as an Amazon bookseller: How to not lose money, what questions to ask, more
+Complete guide to buying books in bulk as an Amazon bookseller: How much to pay, the 7 questions to ask, more

 It’s a common dilemma: A person is selling a large lot of books on Craigslist.
 They’re asking a fixed price.
 You know most book collections are not worth your time.
 And you need to determine if the books are worth viewing in person.

 - How do you know how much to pay for the book collection?